Zero-cycles in families of rationally connected varieties: The smooth case

 \section{The smooth case}

 In this section let $A$ be a henselian discrete valuation ring with function field $K$ and residue field $k$.
 Let $S=\Spec(A)$ and $X$ be a regular scheme flat and projective over $S$ with generic fiber $X_K$ and special fiber $X_k$.
 Let $d$ be the relative dimension of $X$ over $S$.
-The goal of this section is to prove the following theorem: \begin{theorem} Assume that $X$ is smooth over $S$ and that $X_k$ is separably rationally connected. \begin{enumerate} \item The restriction map $\CH^d(X)\to \CH^d(X_k)$ is an isomorphism. \item Assume that $\CH^d(X_k)\cong \bb Z$ and assume the Gersten conjecture for Milnor K-theory.
+The goal of this section is to prove the following theorem: \begin{theorem} Assume that $X$ is smooth over $S$ and that $X_k$ is separably rationally connected. \begin{enumerate} \item The restriction map $\CH^d(X)\to \CH^d(X_k)$ is an isomorphism. \item Assume $X_k$ has a rational point that the degree map $deg\colon\CH^d(X_{k'})\to \bb Z$ is an isomorphism for every finite field extension $k'/k$ and assume the Gersten conjecture for Milnor K-theory and for higher Chow groups for henselian discrete valuation rings.
 Then the vertical maps in the commutative diagram

 are isomorphisms for all $j\geq 0$. \end{enumerate} \end{theorem}

 We begin by outlining the proof of Theorem \ref{main_theorem_in_text}.
 Let $(X)^{d,g}$ denote the set of codimension $d$ points $x$ such that $\overline{\{x\}}$ is flat over $S$, i.e. the cycles in good position.
 Let $(X)^{d,t}\subset (X)^{d,g}$ denote the subset of points $x$ for which in addition the intersection of $\overline{\{x\}}$ and $X_k$ is transversal.
 Let $Z^{d,g}(X)=\bigoplus_{x\in (X)^{d,g}}\bb Z$ and $Z^d(X_{k})=\bigoplus_{x\in (X_k)^{(d)}_{}}\bb Z$.
 Consider the diagram